 Treatments and drugs

-Most cases of acute sinusitis don't need treatment because they are caused by viruses that cause the common cold.
+Most cases of acute sinusitis don't need treatment because they're caused by viruses that also cause the common cold.
 Self-care techniques are usually the only treatment needed to speed recovery and ease symptoms.

 Treatments to relieve symptoms

 Antibiotics used to treat acute sinusitis caused by a bacterial infection include amoxicillin (Amoxil, others), doxycycline (Doryx, Monodox, others) or the combination drug trimethoprim-sulfamethoxazole (Bactrim, Septra, others).
 If the infection doesn't go away or if the sinusitis comes back, your doctor may try a different antibiotic.

 If your doctor does prescribe antibiotics, it's critical to take the entire course of medication.
 Generally, this means you'll need to take them for 10 to 14 days — even after your symptoms get better.
 If you stop taking them early, your symptoms may come back.

 These self-help steps can help relieve sinusitis symptoms: